discentem/discentem/README.md

 ## Some of my recent projects...

 ### [Starcm](https://github.com/discentem/starcm)
-"star-cm"
+"star-see-m"

-- A rudimentary configuration management language that utilizes Starlark instead of json or yaml.
+A rudimentary configuration management language that utilizes Starlark instead of json or yaml.
-- Why Starlark?
-It provides variables, functions, loops, and lots more "for free" inside of the configuration files!
-- Starcm is not intended to be a full replacement for tools like Chef or Ansible, but starcm can be used to bootstrap these tools and many others through features like `exec()` for calling binaries, `template()` for rendering templated files, `load_dynamic()` for loading additional starcm config files dynamically, and much more!

 ### [Cavorite](https://github.com/discentem/cavorite)

 A cli tool that makes it easy to track large, binary files in source control repositories by swapping the binary files with json metadata.
-Inspired by [pantri](https://github.com/facebook/IT-CPE/tree/main/pantri), Cavorite is a rewrite in Go with support for s3, Minio, Google Cloud Storage, and other storage systems through runtime plugins.
+Cavorite has support support for s3, Minio, Google Cloud Storage, and other artibrary storage systems through runtime plugins.

 ### [Nanomdmsandbox](https://github.com/discentem/nanomdmsandbox)